marianina8/workshop/session1/examples/example1/README.md

-# CLI Example - Hello World
+# Example 1 - Hello World

 This is a simple command-line interface (CLI) written in Go that outputs "Hello World" when a user enters a specific command.
 The program uses the `flag` package from the Go standard library to define a command-line flag named `message`, which allows users to customize the output message.